Horbenkodev/hugo-blog/content/posts/business-intelligence-why-you-need-it-in-software-projects/index.md

 publishDate: 2020-01-29T00:00:00.000Z
 image: Business-intelligence.jpg
 og_image: Business-intelligence.jpg
-description: When new software is developed, whether a simple app or something more involved, it should always be a data-driven process.
-Business intelligence, or BI, is the process whereby internal teams and stakeholders work with analysts to determine the most effective ways to solve problems.
+description: Developing new software, from simple apps to complex systems, should be a data-driven process.
+Business intelligence helps teams and analysts collaborate to find the best solutions.
 promote:
   promote: false
 top: false